Matshec/javaCodeClassifier/README.md

 This is java code classifier that is able to clasify java lines of code as general programming concepts like classes, loops, functions etc

+For parser to create appropriate datafile look [to this repo here](https://github.com/falanadamian/java-parser)

 ### Prequisitions
 python 3.6 and following libraries
 * keras 2.*